dijkstracula/solvent/paper/report.md

-Placing a function call and value assignment in a typing context as we've done here would be invalid in a non-dependently typed language, and is arguably at best is a slight abuse of notation even here.
-After all, we are interested in the _type_ of `s`, not its runtime value.
+Placing a function call and value assignment in a typing context as we've done here would be invalid in a non-dependently typed language, and is arguably at best an abuse of notation even here.
+After all, the typing context should contain the _type_ of `s`, not its runtime value.
 However, the type of `s` _does_ relate to the program term `k-1` because `s`'s type -- the return type of the `sum()` function -- depends on that program term.
 At runtime, we'd perform beta-reduction and substitute all occurrences of `k` with the reduced value of `k-1`.
-We perform a similar substitution at the dependent type level.
+We perform a similar (capture-avoiding) substitution at the dependent type level, substituting the program _expression_ $k - 1$ for the free variable $k$.
 This leaves us with the final set of constraints for $K_2$:

 $$
 \begin{equation}